metafacture/metafacture-tutorial/06_MetafactureCLI.md

-## Lesson 7: Using Metafacture as Command Line Tool
+# Lesson 7: Using Metafacture as Command Line Tool

 While we had fun with our Metafacture Playground another way to use Metafacture is the command line.
 For running a Metafacture flux process we need a terminal and installed JAVA.
-For creating and editing FLUX and FLIX we need an texteditor like Codium/VS Code or others.
+For creating and editing Flux and Fix files we need an texteditor like Codium/VS Code or others.

 > TODO: Check if JAVA is installed and if not a short manual for installing the needed JAVA.
 > Also specify the needed JAVA version.